ajlekcahdp4/LSM/README.md

 *  If you have an idea how to improve this project - please, write it in [issue](https://github.com/ajlekcahdp4/LSM/issues) or fork this repository, write code and create pull request.

-### If you found my program interesting or usefull please Give me a star :star
+### If you found my program interesting or usefull please Give me a star 🌟